Fefferman-Stein decomposition for $Q$-spaces and micro-local quantities: Introduction

 In Section 5, by the characterization obtained in Section 4 and the properties of Meyer wavelets and Daubechies wavelets, we characterize $P^{\alpha}(\mathbb{R}^{n})$ associated with Riesz transforms.
 See Theorem \ref{thL1}.
 Applying this result and the duality between $P^{\alpha}(\mathbb{R}^{n})$ and $Q_{\alpha}(\mathbb{R}^{n})$, we obtain a Fefferman-Stein type decomposition of $Q_{\alpha}(\mathbb{R}^{n})$.

 We need to point out that our definition of $Q_{\alpha}(\mathbb{R}^{n})$ is different from the one introduced in \cite{EJPX}.
 For non-trivial spaces, the scope of $\alpha$ in \cite{EJPX} is restricted to $(0,\min\{1,\frac{n}{2}\})$, while the scope in our definition can be relaxed to $(0,\frac{n}{2})$.
 More importantly, when $\alpha\in(0,\min\{1,\frac{n}{2}\})$, our definition is equivalent to the one in \cite{EJPX}.
-So the Fefferman-Stein type decomposition obtained in Section 5 gives a positive answer to Problem \ref{p1} proposed in \cite{EJPX}.
+So the Fefferman-Stein type decomposition obtained in Section 5 gives a positive answer to the open problem proposed in \cite{EJPX}.

 The rest of this paper is organized as follows.
 In Section 2, we state some preliminary notations and lemmas which will be used in the sequel.
 In Section 3, we study the micro-local quantities for the functions in $P^{\alpha}(\mathbb{R}^{n})$.
 In Section 4, we obtain a wavelet characterization of $P^{\alpha}(\mathbb{R}^{n})$ by the micro-local result in Section 3.
-In Section 5, a Fefferman-Stein type decomposition of $Q_{\alpha}(\mathbb{R}^{n})$ is obtained.
-For this decomposition, we need a characterization of $P^{\alpha}(\mathbb{R}^{n})$ associated with Riesz transforms.
-We will give this characterization in Section 6.
+The Fefferman-Stein type decomposition of $Q_{\alpha}(\mathbb{R}^{n})$ is obtained in Section 5.
+In Section 6, we prove the Riesz transformation theorem for space $P^{\alpha}(\mathbb{R}^{n})$.